-If you want your serve to scream perfection, there is nothing more important than the glassware it is served in!
-Have a look at our top tips on how to ensure your glassware is always at the top of its game in your venue.
+You wouldn’t serve a gourmet meal on a paper plate, and the same rule applies to great cocktails.
+If you want your serve to scream perfection, there is nothing more important than the glass it is served in!
+Check out our top tips to ensure you never miss the mark when it comes to glassware.

 Glassware is where the anticipation of a great drink begins.
-Research has revealed beautiful glassware not only enhances a customer’s perception of quality but even has an impact on taste!
-A great drink requires a great glass, and customers are demanding this more and more.
-They expect their cocktails in clean, correctly differentiated glassware, making your glasses an essential feature to maximise your customers’ experience in your bar.
+The eyes are the window to the stomach, and research has revealed beautiful glassware not only enhances a customer’s perception of quality but even has an impact on taste.
+Customers see glassware long before they taste a drink’s contents, and inventive or attractive glasses might catch the eye of other customers, promoting the cocktail and providing a useful upselling tool.
+The modern customer is increasingly au fait with cocktail culture, so serving a martini in a rocks glass would raise more than a few eyebrows!Guests expect their cocktails in clean, “correct” glassware, making your glasses an essential feature to maximise your customers’ experience in your bar.

-With a varied range of glassware now available through many different suppliers, there are countless styles out there to suit each and every occasion.
-Every style of serve has specific needs from the glassware it is served in.
-By using the right glassware you can be more creative and playful with your serves, ingredients and garnish creating an opportunity to promote appealing seasonal drinks in your venue.
+With such a huge range of glassware now available, there are countless styles out there to suit each and every occasion.
+By putting a little thought into your choice of glassware, you can be more creative and playful with your serves, ingredients and garnish creating an opportunity to promote appealing seasonal drinks in your venue.

-Don’t touch the top of the glass - This is not just for hygiene reasons – the less you handle the glass, the colder your drink will be and we all know that means a better serve!
+Hands off – Never touch the rim of a glass!
+This is not just for hygiene reasons – the less you handle the glass, the colder the drink will be.
 Always hold glasses at the base, leaving the top two thirds for the customer.

-Size variations of glassware - There are subtle differences between the sizes of different glasses, and these distinctions are very important.
-Think wine glass vs martini glass: we all know these look very similar so it’s important to know the distinctions.
-The size of the glass also has implications for the quality of the serve, as the glass needs to accommodate the right amount of ice and liquid to achieve a great tasting drink.
+Size matters – There are subtle differences between the sizes of different glasses and these distinctions are very important.
+Think wine glass vs copa glass: we all know they look very similar so it’s important to know the distinctions.
+The size of the glass also has implications on the quality of the serve, as the glass needs to accommodate the right amount of ice and liquid to achieve a great tasting drink.

-Always check glassware - Before serving a drink, check the glass for marks, lipstick or cracks.
+Squeaky clean – Before serving a drink, always double check the glass for marks, lipstick or cracks.
 Even if the glass has been washed, there is a chance that some traces of detergent may remain.
 To ensure this is removed, polish glassware with paper towels after washing.
 You only get one chance to make a good first impression.

 Stock up – To maintain high levels of service throughout the shift, make sure there are a sufficient number of glasses washed and polished.
 Regularly prep glassware throughout your shift to ensure service levels are maintained.
 In every bar, there’s always a quiet period – use this to your advantage.